 These firearms are also often used by citizens who feel they need something physical to protect themselves from criminals operating with impunity across the region.

-5. Poor Governance: In many places across Latin America, governments do not appropriately enforce rule of law or sufficiently invest in public safety initiatives like adequate police force levels or alternative prisons rehabilitation programs for petty offenders or youthful offenders whose actions tend toward non-violent crimes rather than major felonies requiring long-term incarceration.
+5. Poor Governance: In many places across Latin America, governments do not appropriately enforce the rule of law or sufficiently invest in public safety initiatives like adequate police force levels or alternative prison rehabilitation programs for petty offenders or youthful offenders whose actions tend toward non-violent crimes rather than major felonies requiring long-term incarceration.

 This contributes significantly towards an atmosphere conducive to greater violence within society at large because those with criminal leanings seek out favorable conditions wherein they can conduct their illegal activities without sufficient repercussions from law enforcement authorities when caught.

 6. Cultural Factors: There exist additional factors pertinent to understanding the higher levels of societal violence across Latin America such as machismo culture and gender inequality;

 Both cultural norms can foster an environment where violent behavior is seen as acceptable by significant sectors within society while also contributing influences regarding expectations regarding status quo roles pertaining to gender relations between men and women throughout the region respectively also leading to increased incidences resulting from domestic harassment/abuse towards women specifically during 2020/2021

 Inequality is high on that list.
 Latin America is home to ten of the world's 15 most unequal countries, and while the relationship between inequality and violent crime is not causal, there is evidence of a strong correlation.

 Crime Index is an estimation of the overall level of crime in a given city or country.
 We consider crime levels lower than 20 as very low, crime levels between 20 and 40 as being low, crime levels between 40 and 60 as being moderate, crime levels between 60 and 80 as being high, and finally crime levels higher than 80 as being very high.